The Master's degree program in Social Economics qualifies you to meet great challenges in business, government, and society.

 The Master's degree program in Sociology is comprised of a comprehensive and in-depth theoretical and empirical analysis of social problems from a sociological perspective.

-The Master's degree program in Civic Studies focuses primarily on contributing to democratic co-determination in the sense of being an "adult" citizen.
+The Master's degree program in Civic Studies focuses primarily on contributing to one's democratic co-determination in the sense of being an "adult" citizen.

 The Master's degree program in Comparative Social Policy and Welfare (COSOPO) is unique in Austria, offering an opportunity to study social policy from a comparative European perspective.
 Students can study on a part-time basis and part of the program is held at European partner universities.
 The COSOPO program is held entirely in English.